An Infinity of Mirrors: Critical receptionTime magazine was not greatly impressed by Condon's latest offering and gave it a fairly cursory review:

 In a way, such conscientiousness is too bad; one suspects that this might have been a better novel if it weren't such good history—if Mr. Condon, that is, had been more willing to play with his characters as fiction creations....

 Because Mr. Condon possesses a diverting style (he is best known for his ring-a-ding The Manchurian Candidate), these keys offer admission to a kind of Playboy Club in which all the entertainment is in the Grand Guignol manner.
-Hitler is discovered to be the owner of the club, brooding and seldom seen, in an inner office.
-General Keitel is maitre d'hotel.
-Generals von Stauffenberg and Stuelpnagel are head waiters and SS officers act as bouncers.
-The club is bankrupt, the bunnies are mostly hors de combat, (if we may be permitted a fractured-French pun), and, as Mr. Condon states in his title, there are lots and lots of mirrors.
+Hitler is revealed to be the owner of the club, rarely seen and brooding in an inner office.
+General Keitel serves as the maitre d'hôtel, while Generals von Stauffenberg and Stülpnagel work as head waiters.
+SS officers are employed as bouncers.
+The club is bankrupt, the bunnies are mostly hors de combat (if we may be permitted a fractured-French pun), and, as Mr. Condon states in his title, there are lots and lots of mirrors.

 Title

-The title, as is the case in six of Condon's first seven books, is derived from a fictitious Keener's Manual mentioned in many of his earlier novels: "God surrounded me with an infinity of mirrors which repeat my image again and again and again."The sentence is found as an epigraph on a blank page six pages after the title page and three pages before the beginning of the text.
+The title, as is the case in six of Condon's first seven books, is derived from a fictitious Keener's Manual mentioned in many of his earlier novels: "God surrounded me with an infinity of mirrors which repeat my image again and again and again."The sentence is found as an epigraph on a blank page, six pages after the title page and three pages before the beginning of the text.